EMNLP 2018 Highlights: Inductive bias, cross-lingual learning, and more

 - A similarly playful way to test the associative properties of word embeddings is proposed by Shen et al. They use a simplified version of the popular game Codenames.
 In their setting, a speaker has to select an adjective to refer to two out of three nouns, which then need to be identified by the listener.

-- Causal understanding is important for many real-world application, but causal inference has so far not found much adoption in NLP.
+- Causal understanding is important for many real-world applications, but causal inference has so far not found much adoption in NLP.
 Wood-Doughty et al. demonstrate how causal analyses can be conducted for text classification and discuss opportunities and challenges and for future work.

 - Gender bias and equal opportunity are big issues in STEM.
 Schluter argues that a glass ceiling exists in NLP, which prevents high achieving women and minorities from obtaining equal access to opportunities.
 While the field of NLP has been consistently ~33% female, Schluter analyzes 52 years of NLP publication data consisting of 15.6k gender-labeled authors and observes that the growth level of female seniority standing (indicated by last-authorship on a paper) falls significantly below that of the male population, with a gap that is widening.